Diamond-Dan/Sprite_Gen/README.md

 Current version Alpha 0.01 6/6/24

 Usage:
-Run image_maker.py to draw an image; this will create an XML file.

-Then, either run image_gen_api and loop into your main program or run sprite_micro_gen.py directly.

-To do:

-Create  a GUI that incorporates image_maker.py and sprite_micro_gen.py together

-Remove references to the old XML interface
+Run image_maker.py

 Features:
+Draw an image in image_maker.py and hit enter to activate the menu options on the left side.
+Then click create images to draw the images and the gifs

 Known issues: